Maruti Baleno RS: First Drive Review

 Maruti officials say that the 5-speed transmission on the Baleno RS is a different unit and is, in fact, heavier than the one in the regular Baleno.
-And that may just be a good thing.
-The inertia from the additional weight appears to has helped improve high-speed confidence.
-However, the gear ratios have been reworked to carry the additional torque, and while gearshifts are smooth we wish the throws were shorter in the initial gears to allow for quicker shifts.
+However, the gear ratios have been reworked to carry the additional torque, and while gearshifts are smooth, we wish the throws were shorter in the initial gears to allow for quicker shifts.

 Of course, being a Maruti, they had to ensure that fuel efficiency wasn’t compromised for performance.
 The direct injection engine has been employed to aid just that.
 The result is that the Baleno RS delivers 21.1kmpl, as opposed to 21.4kmpl in the standard Baleno.
 The feat is commendable considering it weighs about 50-60kg more than the standard Baleno, with a kerb weight of 950kg.
 Handling continues to be great though there is a fair amount of body roll on corners.
 That’s when you desperately feel the need for better side bolstering in the seats, if not bucket seats.

 The Baleno RS definitely feels a lot quicker and more fun to drive than the standard Baleno; you'd enjoy taking it on road trips or that late-night stress-busting joy ride with the family.
 However, the difference isn’t dramatically different.
 The experience would have been richer with a bit more grunt, drama, and a sporty exhaust note to go with the hot hatch tag.
-At Rs 8.69 lakh, the Baleno RS costs Rs 1.4 lakh over the top-end Baleno Alpha variant, which is at least Rs 40,000 more than what was anticipated.
+At Rs 8.38 lakh, the Baleno RS costs Rs 1.1 lakh over the top-end Baleno Alpha variant.
 And yet, it is one of the most affordable performance hatches you can buy right now.